 It currently has 690 million monthly active users (source).

 Amongst other things, you can share your professional expertise and publish posts similar to Facebook.

-A digital scrapbook – that’s what Pinterest basically is.
+A digital scrapbook – that’s what Pinterest is.

-There are also shoppable pins that you can create and post, which allow users to make purchases.
+There are also shoppable pins you can create and post, allowing users to make purchases.

 The platform got 335 million monthly active users in 2019 (source).